 Studio History

-The studio’s roots predated its incorporation as an extension of the founder’s private sector consulting work for industry, predominantly in the United States.
+Cartesian Theatre Corp.
+(CT) is a Vancouver-based independent software vendor (ISV).
+It was federally incorporated in Canada in 2009 with roots predating its incorporation as an extension of the founder’s private sector consulting work for industry, predominantly in the United States.

 Engineering services have been provided in Canada, the United States, and abroad in China.
 Customers have included a multitude of small firms all the way to Digital Theatre Systems, Mozilla, Google, Wells Fargo and others.

-In late 2013 the studio developed the technology to recover substantial portions of NASA’s billion dollar mission data from the first successful mission to the surface of Mars.
-The technology was subsequently cited by NASA’s Jet Propulsion Laboratory, the Committee on Data for Science and Technology, and the last mission director of NASA’s Viking program mission.
+In late 2013 CT developed the technology to recover substantial portions of NASA’s billion dollar mission data from the first successful mission to the surface of Mars.
+CT’s technology was subsequently cited by NASA’s Jet Propulsion Laboratory.

-In 2015 some of the studio’s technology for ultra high definition digital surround sound was showcased internationally at the Consumer Electronics Show in Vegas, the premier venue for some of the world’s most sophisticated next generation technology.
+In 2015 CT’s ultra high definition digital surround sound technology was showcased internationally at the Consumer Electronics Show in Vegas, the premier venue for some of the world’s most sophisticated next generation technology.

-In 2017 the studio collaborated with the National Research Council of Canada to develop agent based social simulation technology to simulate artificial life in large cities to model traffic flow, crime, pollution, gentrification, education, economy, and more.
+In 2017 CT collaborated with the National Research Council of Canada to develop agent-based social simulation technology to simulate artificial life in large cities to model traffic flow, crime, pollution, gentrification, education, economy, and more.